ArnoldDP/OStim-Community-Modlist/README.md

 ### Alternate Start

- I didn't go with the generic Alternate Start - Choose Your Own Perspective.
+ I didn't go with the generic Alternate Start - Live Another Life.
 Instead, Alternate Perspective with Jayserpa's voiced mod is used.
 Try out the "Vanilla" start option, or pick a rolelpay!

 ### Hotkeys and Game Settings